-Even before the first computers were introduced, bulky, unwieldy contraptions which held little more than an almost morbid fascination for the home user, the advantages of typing – using the altogether more user-friendly, if not exactly noiseless – typewriter were blatantly obvious.
+Even before the first computers were introduced, using the user-friendly – if not exactly noiseless – typewriter was blatantly obvious.
 Chief among these advantages was – and still is – speed.
 Accomplished touch typists can reach admirable speeds of up to 120 words per minute, potentially saving a lot of precious time and money.
-And nowadays, the prevalence of keyboards in our everyday lives implies that touch typing is the only way forward – or is it?
+Nowadays, the prevalence of keyboards in our everyday lives implies that touch typing is the only way forward – or is it?

 How many digits do you use?

-In a world where quality is, sadly, very often compromised for quantity, published text has long since replaced the painstakingly written word and, surrounded as we are by an endless array of technological devices, you’d be forgiven for thinking that flawless, speedy typing skills are an absolute prerequisite for any aspiring writer.
-Time, you may reason, always equals money – and this may be especially true for writers of content, who are usually paid by the hour.
-It seems, however, that agile touch typists may have no more than a marginal edge over their two-fingered counterparts, especially considering the shift towards virtual keyboards, touch screens and – wait for it – dictating software, many of which, including Google Docs Voice Typing, is available for free.
-Dictation software makes short work of anything you want to type, and renders your typing speed abilities – or lack thereof – utterly moot.
+In a world where we often compromise quality over quantity, published text has long since replaced the painstakingly written word.
+Surrounded as we are by an endless array of technological devices, you’d be forgiven for thinking that flawless, speedy typing skills are an absolute prerequisite for any aspiring writer.
+Time, you may reason, always equals money.
+This may be especially true for writers of content, who get their pay by the hour.
+It seems, however, that agile touch typists may have no more than a marginal edge over their two-fingered counterparts.
+Especially considering the shift towards virtual keyboards, touch screens and – wait for it – dictating software.
+Many of which, including Google Docs Voice Typing, is available for free.
+Dictation software makes short work of anything you want to type and renders your typing speed abilities – or lack thereof – utterly moot.

 Quality over Quantity